-Ramirez appeared to have worked himself out of a jam, getting Trout to loft a fly ball with two outs and a runner on third.
-Chavez and center fielder Dustin Ackley converged on the ball.
-Chavez called for it, with Ackley having little chance to get there, but couldn’t make the running catch.
-The ball hit the heel of his glove and bounced out allowing the run to score.
+Ramirez appeared to have worked himself out of a jam, getting a Trout to fly out to softly with two outs and a runner on third.
+Chavez and center fielder Dustin Ackley both converged on the ball.
+Chavez called for the ball with Ackley having little chance to get there.
+But he couldn’t make the running catch.
+The ball hit on the heel of his glove and bounced out allowing the run to score.

-“There’s no excuse,” Chavez said.
+“There’s no excuse,” he said.
 “I got to that point.
 I have to make that catch.”

 There aren’t any excuses for the Mariners’ offense either.

-Even in the seventh, when they scored, there was a chance to get more.
-Ackley was on third with one out and the defense was playing back willing to give up the run for an out.
+Even in the seventh when they got the one run, there was a chance to get more.
+Dustin Ackley was standing on third with one out and the defense was playing back willing to forgo the run for an out.

 But Brad Miller struck out, Kyle Seager was hit by a pitch and Kendrys Morales struck out – inning over.

 The lead got pushed to 5-1 in the eighth inning.
-Wedge called on long reliever Brandon Maurer, who started the inning by giving up a single to Mark Trumbo, a triple to Kole Calhoun and a single to Chris Nelson as two runs came across.
+Wedge called on long reliever Brandon Maurer and he gave up a single to Mark Trumbo, a triple to Kole Calhoun and a single to Chris Nelson in the first three batters he faced as two runs came across.

-The runs Maurer surrendered mattered little because the Mariners are scoring little.
+The runs Maurer surrendered mattered little since the Mariners were scoring little.